 They can be learned.

-Children have the ability to learn foundational concepts in these subjects at a very young age.
-Preschools and other child care providers should nurture STEAM skills and concepts early on.
-Then build on them through ongoing opportunities within guided play and small group teaching.
+Children have the ability to learn foundational concepts in these subjects even as preschoolers.
+Developmentally appropriate in science, engineering, technology, art and math nurture STEAM skills and concepts early on.
+They should be built upon through ongoing opportunities within guided play and small group instructon.

 They are useful.

-The skills children learn when engaging with STEAM concepts are transferable and useful across many aspects of their lives.
+Perhaps one of the most beneficial aspects of STEAM education for preschoolers is that the skills learned in STEAM activities are cross-curricular.
+This means that they are transferable and useful across multiple content areas and many aspects of their lives.
 For example, process skills, whether learned in art, science or math, are basic skills that can be used in any subject area and in everyday life.

-Jobs in STEAM are already in high demand right now, so imagine what options your child will have in 20 years.
+Jobs in STEAM are already in high demand, so imagine what options your preschoolers will have in 14 years when they become adults.
+As STEM professional fields continue to advance and. develop, so does the need to teach young children through STEAM activities.
 One thing is certain, skills in science, technology, engineering, and math will be increasingly important.

 What are some of your favorite STEAM activities for preschool?